erenyusufduran/path/09-blockchain/01-hyperledger/02-course/10-fabric-raft.md

 ### Leader Election

 When the RAFT cluster is launched, all of the nodes send the proposal as a candidate to become the leader.
 And the node that gets the most votes become the leader.
 As long as the leader, sending out the heartbeat, it stays as leader.

+## RAFT Type Ordering Service

+- **SOLO** - Single node, OKEY for development, Single point of failure
+- **kafka** - Cluster management is challenging, Cluster needs to be managed by multiple organizations.
+Deprecated 2.0

+**RAFT** built into the orderer.
+Recommended for live.
+Raft node manages the current state and in case of fabric network, it manages the state of the fabric network.

+Log Entries in the log has the fabric transaction that act on the data manage in the fabric network.
+Requires 3 or more instances.

+Graph nodes within the orderer instances communicate with other instances in the network by way of keyless enabled gRPC protocol.

+> Each channel in the fabric network, there is RAFT cluster which operates independently of the graph cluster for other channels.

+### Transactions Routing

+Lets say 3 organizations A, B, C. Lets say an administrator in the organization, it wants to execute some chaincode.
+In that case, the sub of the transaction to a local orderer which will inform the peer client who the leader is.
+Then peer client will then submit transaction to the leader orderer instance.

+### Setup

+RAFT setup requires configuration to be carried out at the network and organization level.

+- At the network level, orderer type and consensus need to be defined in the configtx.yaml.
+It embedded in the genesis block for the channel.
+- At the organization level, org admins have to make updates to the core.yaml and orderer.yaml.
+  - orderer.yaml - Org Admins responsible for TLS setup
+  - core.yaml - Org Admins responsible for Cluster setup